-the not-so-new book: Motherprayer
+the second book: Motherprayer

 “Motherprayer is not just a book for mothers.
 It’s a book, finally, about loving, and if you let it, it will transfigure how you see yourself as a giver and recipient of love.”